 Geequel makes it capable for queries to do something like: “bring back my friends’ friends right now” or “give me back all pages this page is linked to within the last day” in the form of several code lines.
 As such, graph database queries and operations across all languages and integrations with ONgDB are able to query in a consistent manner.

 The reception to Geequel has been so great that ONgDB intends to make Geequel the SQL for graph databases.
 The organizations that are joining the initiative to establish a standard graph query language are very important to the graph database movement because supporting a common graph database query language means there will be more utilization and commonality across graph database implementations.

 If we want to find all people and their preferences, the query will involve identifiers for the person and thing.
 A pattern like “(person)-[:LIKES]->(thing)” could be utilized so it can be referred to later say, for instance, to gain access to properties such as “person.name” and “thing.title.”

-Writing and representing depth based queries is one place where cypher makes it really easy to do.
+Writing and representing depth based queries is one place where Geequel makes it really easy to do.
 To look at my friends of friends is as simple as “(me)-[:FRIEND*2]->(fof).
 It’s actually fun to create queries because its comprehensive nature follows direct patterns and relationships without having to think about what needs joining together to aggregate the required data.

-With Neo4j, nodes and relationship are housed in divided files.
+With ONgDB, nodes and relationship are housed in divided files.
 Every node is housed as a “constant length” record with a pointer to its initial property and initial relationship.
 And every relationship is also stored as a constant length with a pointer to its last and next relationship.
 Such constant length record promotes for a faster look-up.